 During this process, workloads running on clusters with a single worker node will experience downtime because there is no additional capacity to host the node's workload during the replacement.

-In the event of security-related issues, it may be necessary for us to force cluster upgrades even on clusters with automatic upgrades disabled.
-When this is the case, we work to upgrade during specified maintenance windows with advance notiviation via email, control panel notifications, and via our status page.
+If security-related issues arise, it may be necessary for us to force cluster upgrades even on clusters with automatic upgrades disabled.
+When this is the case, we work to upgrade during specified maintenance windows with advance notification via email, control panel notifications, and via our status page.

 To enable automatic upgrades for a cluster, visit the Settings tab of the cluster.
 In the Version Upgrades section, click Enable Auto Upgrades.

 Automatic upgrades occur during a cluster's 4-hour maintenance window.
 The default maintenance window is chosen by the DigitalOcean Kubernetes backend to guarantee an even workload across all maintenance windows for optimal processing.

 You can specify a different maintenance window in the Settings tab of a cluster.
 In the Maintenance Window section, click Edit to specify a different start time.
 Maintenance windows are made up of two parts: a time of day and, optionally, a day of the week.
 For example, you can set your maintenance window to 5am any day of the week or to 8pm on Mondays.